When a Loved One is Terminally Ill

 Ask a doctor to help.
 A doctor’s reassurance about how physical symptoms might unfold and how pain will be handled can be invaluable.
 Some doctors can ask gently about fears, as well.
 Realize, though, that it’s not unusual for doctors (and nurses) to shy away from talking about death.
 Some feel determined to try everything and view death as a failure.
 Being human, they have their own fears and discomfort to deal with, too.

 Let it go.
 Kübler-Ross noted that people slip into and out of denial during the course of illness and even during a single conversation.
 Sometimes it’s too hard to think or talk about death.
 Let your loved one end conversations that feel too difficult.
-Allow him or her to hold on to comforting thoughts and fantasies.
+Allow them to hold on to comforting thoughts and fantasies.

 How Medical Staff can Help Families